mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

     return deferred.promise;
   };{{< / highlight >}}

-`connect` accepts a single argument &#8211; a configuration object.
+`connect` accepts a single argument – a configuration object.
 When the method is called it creates new socket using the service `Io`, which is simple wrapper of the global `io` provided by socket.io.
 We need this wrapper in order to be able to test the application easier and prevent monkey patching.
 After the socket is created we send new `init` message to the proxy (do you remember the init message?), with the required configuration for connecting to the VNC server.
 We also create a connection timeout.
-The connection timeout is quite important, if we receive a late response by the proxy or don&#8217;t receive any response at all.
+The connection timeout is quite important, if we receive a late response by the proxy or don’t receive any response at all.
 The next important part of the `connect` method is the handler of the response `init` message, by the proxy.
 When we receive the response within the acceptable time limit (remember the timeout) we resolve the promise, which was instantiated earlier in the beginning of the `connect` method.

 This way we transform a callback interface (by socket.io) into a promise based interface.